 | Community | gyms, studios, trainers, run clubs and fitness creators influence trust | ambassadors and local partnerships can outperform generic reach |

-| Repeat purchase | customers buy sets, replacements and new category extensions | measure LTV, retention and replenishment, not only first order |
+| Repeat purchase potential | some customers build sets, replace worn products or try adjacent categories | measure cohort behaviour and margin, not only first order |

 | Claim risk | performance and sustainability language can be regulated or scrutinized | support claims with evidence and avoid vague overstatements |